harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 #### Fixed issues

+- For installations with custom dashboards enabled, the Harness Helm chart version 0.7.1 included entries that caused installation issues during upgrade.

-- Custom dashboards were not available with the 0.7.1 upgrade of Self-Managed Enterprise Edition.
-(CDB-981) (CDS-74271)
+- Custom dashboards were not available with the 0.7.1 upgrade of Self-Managed Enterprise Edition (CDB-981) (CDS-74271)

    This issue is fixed.
-You can now use NextGen custom dashboards to view CurrentGen CD data, including:
+The Harness Helm chart entries are corrected and Helm installations succeed as expected.
+If your installation included custom dashboards, you can now view CD data, including:

    - The total amount of deployed applications
    - The total number of deployments